alrichardbollans/spatial-preposition-annotation-tool/README.md

 We also plan on improving how prepositions are handled.

 ### Creating Annotations
-After processing scenes, run create-annotations.py. #This will ask what type of task you would like to use and which scene you want to use.
+After processing scenes, run create-annotations.py.
+This will ask for the name of the scene file you would like to use.

 Running this will add annotations to the annotation list csv in /outputs/.